 Another common mistake is studying facts in isolation.
 Particularly with flashcards, students may focus too much on individual facts without adequate comprehension.
 Do not neglect comprehension, which means truly understanding the relation between ideas and how certain concepts are similar or different.

 Lastly, remember to not only practice the recall part but to also check your answers.
 If you are practicing recall without verifying the accuracy, you may be reinforcing incorrect information.

 3 | Desirable Difficulties

 Closely intertwined with active recall is the concept of desirable difficulties.
-This states that a learning task that requires a considerable amount of effort will improve long-term performance, even though it may slow down learning initially.
-Research demonstrates that the traditional easy forms of passive learning show better temporary performance effects, but more difficult tasks, such as learning with active recall, resulting in improved performance in the long term.
+This states that a learning task that requires a considerable amount of effort will improve long-term performance, even though it may initially slow down learning.

 Desirable difficulties is an overarching principle that serves as a common thread throughout the 6 other evidence-based learning techniques.